hoprnet/hoprnet/packages/ethereum/README.md

 Total Supply: 100,000,000
 ```

+## HoprChannel

 ## Linting

-We use solhint's default preset to perform linting onto our smart contracts.
+We use solhint's recommended preset to perform linting onto our smart contracts.

-# Future Improvements

-- **ganache-cli-coverage**: eventually we would like to switch to [ganache-core-coverage](https://github.com/OpenZeppelin/ganache-core-coverage) once it matures enough. [#issue](https://forum.openzeppelin.com/t/how-is-solidity-coverage-integrated-into-openzeppelin/1323/3)

-- **redundant compiles**: when running `yarn test` or `yarn coverage`, we always make sure to generate the latest typescript types, this requires us to compile the contracts.
-Internally, both scripts use `truffle test` which recompiles the contracts even though they haven't changed. [#issue](https://github.com/trufflesuite/truffle/issues/469) [#solution](https://github.com/trufflesuite/truffle/issues/2661)